happyyang/databasemanager/README.md

 databasemanager
 ===============

 <b>Update!</b> There is an updated version available at https://github.com/JakarCo/databasemanager/tree/JakarCo-untested-1 but as the branch name suggests I have not tested it.
 I need someone else to test it and let me know if it works right and I'll commit to the master branch.
+You can email me at support@jakar.co

 For current information and future updates, see http://forum.jakar.co/databasemanager/210233/ which I will add info to as I have time.